Overview

 global

-The topmost scope defines a global property, which is an alias to the public namespace of the top-level package.
+The topmost scope defines a global property, which is an alias to a package wildcard import of the top-level package.

 Conditional compilation